 Clean rooms in pharmaceutical industry

-BUCK has abundant experience in this field: numerous international clients and renowned companies from the pharmaceutical industry now have BUCK’s Clean room luminaires in their production facilities: Hemofarm (member of STADA Group), Novartis, Pfizer, Valeant… Clean room standards for the pharmaceutical industry is not different than clean room application in other industries: in the pharmaceutical environment, clean rooms are spaces for laboratories as a part of the quality control procedures and Research & Development, as well as for production processes such as the production of infusions, of solid forms, granulation rooms (where active materials are being measured, with strict control of cross-contamination).
-Work in three shifts and occupation of the rooms 24/7 is very demanding for the staff and maintenance, as all the installed equipment must work for a maximum time without the necessity for any interruption other than cleaning.
-This is why the clean rooms in pharmaceutical industry opt for the highest quality of equipment, since the holdups in production are very costly.
+BUCK has abundant experience in this field: numerous international clients and renowned companies from the pharmaceutical industry now have BUCK’s Clean room luminaires in their production facilities: Hemofarm (member of STADA Group), Novartis, Pfizer, Valeant… Clean room standards for the pharmaceutical industry is not different than Clean room application in other industries: in the pharmaceutical environment, clean rooms are spaces for laboratories as a part of the quality control procedures and Research & Development, as well as for production processes such as the production of infusions, of solid forms, granulation rooms (where active materials are being measured, with strict control of cross-contamination).
+Working in three shifts and occupation of the rooms 24/7 is very demanding for the staff and maintenance, as all the installed equipment must work for a maximum time without the necessity for any interruption other than cleaning.
+This is why the clean rooms in the pharmaceutical industry opt for the highest quality of equipment since the holdups in production are very costly.

 Clean room requirements for food industry